Emotional Balance, Physical Wellness, Product Information, Skin Care

 - Stress: Bergamot, FCF, Black Spruce, Lavender, Sandalwood

-Choosing essential oils is a very personalized thing and you’ll discover that if one oil doesn’t work you can find alternatives with similar properties, just as I’ve shown today with using a substitute for Frankincense oil.
+Choosing essential oils is a very personalized thing and you’ll discover that if one oil doesn’t work you can find alternatives with similar properties, just as I’ve shown today by using a substitute for Frankincense oil.
 Do you want to deepen your understanding of scent and explore the world of aromatherapy?
 Download our free guide, Listen to Your Nose: An Introduction to Aromatherapy.